Estimating the final price of a prescription-only product

 Prescription obligation, patent protection, benefit analysis, reference price clusters, discount obligations, price freezes, markups, pharmacy discounts and discount contracts influence the price of a drug and must be carefully considered when introducing it into the market.
 Sounds complicated – that’s why we summarise the most important facts for you.

-Factors influencing the pricing of social media
+Factors influencing the pricing of reimbursement

 The price and reimbursement of ambulatory prescription medicines is initially determined by a central factor: Is it a patent-protected original drug or a generic drug?
 After patent protection has expired, generics of the patent-protected active substances can enter the market.
 Their prices are also determined – on the basis of the previously regulated pricing of the original preparations – by competition.
 The pricing and reimbursement of prescription-only, patent-protected original drugs, on the other hand, is not determined in competition, but on the basis of a wide variety of regulations, which can be broken down into a total of eight factors.